Find Affordable College Courses

 Athens, GA

-University of Georgia came in at #14 in this year’s edition of the Most Popular Special Education Bachelor’s Degree Schools in the Southeast Region ranking.
-Located in the city of Athens, UGA is a public college with a very large student population.
+University of Georgia ranked #14 on this year’s Most Popular Special Education Bachelor’s Degree Schools in the Southeast Region list.
+Located in the midsize city of Athens, UGA is a public school with a very large student population.

 Women make up 95% of the special ed majors at the school.